ralixjs/ralix/docs/RAILS_INTEGRATION.md

 App.start()
 ```

-Check a full Rails example app with Ralix, in the [Ralix TodoMVC](https://github.com/ralixjs/ralix-todomvc) repository.
+You can check out a full Rails example with Ralix, in the [Ralix TodoMVC](https://github.com/ralixjs/ralix-todomvc) repository.